AndrejRistic24/arduino-solar-tracker/README.md

 ### Advanced functions:

 - Start calibration of the device to avoid flip of the solar panel
-- Power save, move either on some event or every 1min
+- Power save, move either on some event or every 1 minute
+- Compensate elevation of the ground using accelerometer
+- PI regulation of the position
+- Measurement of the voltage of the solar panel

+### Added tasks and functions:

+- Add states to the project
+- Make a hysteresis with tolerances for entering and exiting states
+- Make a switch from a 180 to 360 degree motor
+- Add a Hall sensor to serve as a limit to the rotation of the
+- Add a "scan" state to find the optimal position after sleep
+- Add "backoff" function if the system is trying to go past the limit
+- Move from magnet when going to sleep

 ## LIST OF CONTENT